srijanshetty/dotfiles/README.md

 License
 -------

-This projected is licensed under the terms of the [MIT LICENSE](LICENSE)
+This project is licensed under the terms of the [MIT LICENSE](LICENSE)